 Under her direction, dancers were featured in events, publications and television shows such as Macy's Thanksgiving Day Parade, The Ellen Degeneres Show, Andre 3000, Sesame Street, Fleet Week at the Intrepid for Pastry Shoes, Project Dance in Times Square, Britney Spear's Fragrance Reveal, Madam Tussaud's Wax Museum, The Dr. Oz Show, The View, Good Morning America, The Today Show and Dance Spirit Magazine just to name a few.

 After returning to Tuscaloosa in June 2011, Emily gladly accepted the invitation to be part of ABJ’s faculty.
+In March of 2012, Ms. Robinson gave birth to her son Kaden.
 Emily also attended the University of Alabama where she studied Early Childhood Special Education.
-She is also the proud mom of Kaden and Seeley.

 Working with children is Emily’s calling.
 She is dedicated to the artistry of dance, a passion that has been with her since she first walked through the doors of the Academy of Ballet and Jazz more than 20 years ago.
 She is honored to share the gift of dance with all of her students and realizes how very fortunate she is to get to do what she loves.